Human rights in Moldova: Romani people

 Discrimination against Romani people is a systemic problem in Moldovan society.
 Law enforcement bodies, the police in particular, show a discriminatory attitude, hostility, abusive behavior, and physical and psychological violence towards them.
 Bad treatments usually take place during detention and aim to obtain testimonies and statements.
 There were also cases where state authorities refused to investigate or sanction cases of physical abuse committed by individuals against Romani people.
 The Romani people literacy level is below the national average, and some communities do not have running water, plumbing and heating.

 Freedom of expression and of the press

 Moldovan Constitutions and laws protect freedom of expression and media freedom, and forbid censorship.
 Still, direct and indirect censorship is practiced, and Moldova is ranked as "partly free" in Freedom House 2016 Freedom of the Press report.

+In 2020, freedom house said that while on paper there was strong media protection, the defamation laws allow for rights to be stripped, which becomes " an easy and comfortable mechanism for exerting pressure on the media as people acting in bad faith can influence official examiners, particularly at the local level."(e.g. in 2020, president Igor Dodon filed a defamation case against Ziarul de Gardă for reporting on his holidays.)

 Historical situation

 The following chart shows Moldova's ratings since 1991 in the Freedom in the World reports, published annually by Freedom House.
 A rating of 1 is "free"; 7, "not free".

 The 2021 ratings were for Political rights 3, and for Civil Liberties 3.